duykhoa/duykhoa.github.io/content/posts/local-domain/index.md

 # Config the proxy

 We can configure the SSL cert for the website from the proxy level instead of the app server.
-However, if you prefer to configure the cert from the app, please skip this secion.
+However, if you prefer to configure the cert from the app, please skip this section.

 I prefer to use Nginx for the proxy because it is easy to setup and the document is excellent.